aol/cyclops-integration/cyclops-rxjava2/readme.md

 ### Via Nested

-The Nested class represents a Nested data structure, for example a Mono with a Flux *and* the associated typeclass instances for both types.
+The Nested class represents a Nested data structure, for example a Single with a Observable *and* the associated typeclass instances for both types.

 ```java
 import cyclops.companion.rxjava2.Singles.SingleNested;